Reading Education (REED)

 Theories underlying literature-based instruction examined; recent research evaluated, instructional techniques introduced, modeled, and applied; materials for instruction cooperatively developed; and criteria for literature selection established.

-Examination of interrelationship of reading and writing, and their roles in instruction of content areas, PreK-12.
+Examination of interrelationship of multiple literacies and their roles in instruction of content areas, PreK-12.

 REED 670 SPECIAL TOPICS IN READING EDUCATION (3-6)

 In-depth study of a selected topic in reading education.
 Specific requirements and prerequisites will vary and will be designated by the department each time a topic is scheduled.
 Approval by the Reading program director is required.
 Prerequisite: Varies according to topic.

 REED 695 INDIVIDUALIZED STUDY IN READING EDUCATION (3-6)